Sarah Jo Pender: Media

 A book on her escape, Girl, Wanted: The Chase for Sarah Pender was released June 7, 2011.
 The book, written by Steve Miller, has been criticized as inaccurate and deliberately quoting key documents in a misleading way.
 Miller's investigation, however, brought to light Pennington's "snitch list."
 According to former prosecutor Sells, reading the book led him to reconsider his position on the fairness of Pender's 2002 trial.

 In April 2011, a Mail-Art Project, "Send us YOUR Hand" was launched by Pender, her family and her friends under the organization "Art for Humanity" to raise support and help Pender, who had been in solitary confinement since 2008, so she could remain connected to the outside world.

 On April 1, 2012, her case was profiled on an episode of the Oxygen TV series, Snapped.
 The TV show features interviews of Pender and her relatives, as well as those of many persons involved in the case.

 Lifetime produced a movie based on the Pender case titled She Made Them Do It, starring Jenna Dewan.
 The movie sparked interest for the Pender case; the Wikipedia page about Pender was visited 100,000 times within three days following the movie's December 29, 2012, premiere on the Lifetime channel.

 On September 22, 2013, the case was featured on the Investigation Discovery show, Deadline: Crime with Tamron Hall.

 On September 26, 2013, Pender was interviewed on the British documentary, Women Behind Bars with Trevor McDonald.

 On April 15, 2016, her case was on Investigation Discovery's show, A Stranger in My Home.
 Her episode is titled "Master Manipulators."

+On February 19, 2026, Hulu/Disney+ released a 3 episode docuseries covering Pender's escape called Girl On The Run: The Hunt For America's Most Wanted Woman.